RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/Simulacra_of_Resistance_Reddit.md

 Repeating.
 QAnon active measures by Russia / Kremlin / Putin. https://www.independent.co.uk/news/world/americas/us-election-2020/qanon-russia-conspiracy-theory-trump-2020-election-b1536946.html

-The issue here isn't Jack Smith's evidence, is the rat races within the society, We The People.
-People can no longer accept real-world evidence.
-September 9, 2014 explained https://www.theatlantic.com/international/archive/2014/09/russia-putin-revolutionizing-information-warfare/379880/ - what started in March 2013.
+The **issue here isn't Jack Smith's evidence, is the rat races within the society for junk information**, We The People.
+People can no longer accept / process real-world evidence.
+September 9, 2014 story in The Atlantic explains this https://www.theatlantic.com/international/archive/2014/09/russia-putin-revolutionizing-information-warfare/379880/ - what started in March 2013.

 People are avoidant of staying on the same page.
 Being serious, treating topics seriously, about NATO against Russia since March 2013.
 People instead { LOL, mock, LMAO, amused, joke, meme life } about the Putin Trump Epstein relationships as entertainment.
 Ignoring the obvious Georgia calls from Trump and QAnon activities going on / QAnon flag wavings.